 A CSF leak is a serious and often incapacitating medical condition stemming from a tear or hole in the membrane that contains the fluid surrounding the spinal cord and brain.
 It can occur in the head or spine as result of trauma, surgery, an underlying disorder or spontaneously.

-Research shows that at least 5 in 100,000 people each year are affected by spontaneous spinal CSF leaks alone, with many more suffering from iatrogenic or traumatic CSF leaks.
+Research shows that at least 5 in 100,000 people each year are affected by spontaneous spinal CSF leaks alone, with many more suffering from iatrogenic or traumatic spinal and cranial CSF leaks.
 They are not rare, yet are generally under-diagnosed; misdiagnosis of migraine, sinusitis and other headache disorders is common place, and on average correct diagnosis for spontaneous spinal leaks takes at least 13 months from onset.

 Whatever the circumstances and severity of the symptoms, a CSF Leak can be painful, debilitating and life-changing.
 There is very little awareness amongst the general public and very little support for those in need.